Our Season of Creation

 Coogan, p.
 15

-Francis Parker Yockey’s Version of Caesarism
+Francis Parker Yockey’s Caesarism versus Spengler’s Version

 Coogan’s opinion of the fascists in general is that they were incapable of grasping Spengler’s ‘Caesarian skepticism and contempt for humanity, the deep sense of the fleetingness of all phenomena.’
 Yockey, for example, chose to believe that the coming of the Caesars, such as Hitler, actually indicated a potential rebirth for the West rather than a decline.
 In Yockey’s mind, Hitler was Napoleon reborn, and in his book, Imperium, he argued that ‘The Hero’ (Hitler) tried to realize the European Imperium, but like Napoleon, he fell victim to the barbarian Slavs.’
-Nevertheless,in Yockey’s mind, ‘both Napoleon and Hitler became Hegel’s ‘history on horseback’.
+Nevertheless, in Yockey’s mind, ‘both Napoleon and Hitler became Hegel’s ‘history on horseback’.

 Yockey’s vision has similarities with the American Right, but Yockey was unique in some ways.